 Once MOVEit Xfer is started, it prompts for and reads single-line "FTP-style" commands.
 The commands are read from the console, or from the script filename supplied by using the -s parameter.

 If a command that has required parameters is entered without the parameters, MOVEit Xfer will prompt for the parameters.

 For many commands, to enter a parameter containing spaces, you must enclose the parameter in double quotes.
-For instance, to retrieve a file named My Document.txt, you should say get "My Document.txt".
+For example, to retrieve a file named My Document.txt, you should say get "My Document.txt".

 Legal commands are listed below.
 Optional parameters are enclosed in brackets ().
-If you are familiar with FTP command syntax, there should be few surprises, as MOVEit Xfer's command syntax is entirely based on standard FTP command syntax.
+If you are familiar with FTP command syntax, there should be few surprises, because the MOVEit Xfer command syntax is entirely based on standard FTP command syntax.

 Displays program information about MOVEit Xfer, the current version, and information about the system it is running under.

 Closes the connection to the server without exiting the program.

 Toggles debug mode, which prints extra information to the console.